mofrim/mofrim.github.io/content/about.md

 May main interests / Skills are:

 - OpenSource Software / FreeSoftware Movement
-- C / C++ (in the future Rust), Linux system programming
+- C / C++ (in the future Rust), Python, Linux system programming
 - Webdev (Typescript, React, FastAPI, C++ backends)
 - DevOps (NixOS, Ansible, Docker, CI/CD)
-- Security
+- Cyber-Security
-- Math (yes, i am still trying to finish my bachelor along the way)
+- Math (yes, i am still trying to finish my BSc along the way ;)

 ...and guess what?
 I also like doing quite some things that are not at all related to computers, like rock climbing, mountaineering 🏔️, ski touring ⛷ ;)